yihangchen23/QuizApp/quiz_app/README.md

 - Launch the app.
 - Click **Sign Up**.
-- Fill in your full name, username, password, and select your role (Student or Teacher).
+- Fill in your full name, email, password, and select your role (Student or Teacher).
 - Click **Sign Up** to create your account.

 ### 3. Logging In

-- Enter your username and password on the login screen.
+- Enter your email and password on the login screen.
 - Click **Log In**.

 ### 4. For Teachers